 Invest in Resources Needed to Fight the Virus

 Biden created a position, titled Coordinator of the COVID-19 Response and Counselor to the President, to direct the federal response to the pandemic.
-Jeffrey Zients, former President Barack Obama’s head of the National Economic Council, is the person who will advise the president with his COVID-19 response, overseeing the distribution of vaccines, tests, and other supplies.
+Jeffrey Zients, former head of the National Economic Council, will advise the president with his COVID-19 response, overseeing the distribution of vaccines, tests, and other supplies.

 Biden promised to help small businesses through a “restart package” that would make it easier to operate safely.
 It would include grants to cover the costs of items like plexiglass dividers and PPE.
 Through the restart package, Biden would ensure that minority-owned firms receive any technical assistance needed to get access to these tools.
 The American Rescue Plan outlines a total of approximately $440 billion in critical support for struggling communities, with specifically $15 billion in grants and $175 billion in low-interest loans to assist small business owners and entrepreneurs.

-Biden’s plan would create a renewable fund for state and local governments to prevent budget shortfalls.
+Biden’s plan creates a renewable fund for state and local governments to prevent budget shortfalls.
 The support would include $350 billion in aid to state and local governments, $20 billion to tribal governments, and $20 billion to support public transit.

 Remove Cost Barriers

-In the Biden-Harris plan to beat COVID-19, Biden promised that all Americans would have access to regular, reliable, and free testing.
-In an effort to keep that promise, Biden signed an executive order on Jan.
-21 to set up a Pandemic Testing Board to produce and distribute testing on a national scale.
+Biden has promised that all Americans would have access to regular, reliable, and free testing.
+In an effort to keep that promise, Biden signed an executive order on January 21 to set up a Pandemic Testing Board to produce and distribute testing on a national scale.
 The Board’s goal is to target and prioritize underserved populations such as the homeless, those in high-risk settings, and health care workers.